forestgrape/coronavirus/index.md

 and smaller aerosol can convert to larger:
 * Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)

-The larger tend to fall to the ground due since their movement is driven more by gravity.
+The larger tend to fall to the ground, since their movement is driven more by gravity.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]